 I wanted to take this opportunity to thank you sincerely for all of your support in my matter.
 I don't think I can truly express my gratitude to the extent which I mean it ...
 Your professionalism, approach and legal expertise were amazing; you kept me well informed and made great efforts to ensure that I understood everything.
 Thank you for answering all my questions and for managing my expectations....
 I felt that you did care about my case and this made a difference to me.
 I note very clearly that you even informed me of the successful result whilst you were on annual leave.

-knowledgeable, thorough and personable.
+"knowledgeable, thorough and personable"

 Sasha is a specialist in public law, EU law and human rights law.
-She conducts cases across a wide range of areas including healthcare, migrant support, housing, discrimination and equality duties, community care, Human Rights Act claims, matters involving the Regulation of Investigatory Powers Act 2000 and immigration detention.
+She conducts cases across a wide range of areas including healthcare, support for migrants and victims of trafficking, housing, discrimination and equality duties, community care, Human Rights Act claims, matters involving the Regulation of Investigatory Powers Act 2000 and immigration detention.
 She is therefore experienced in bringing judicial review applications against central government, local authorities and other public bodies, as well as in county court litigation.

 Significant cases in which Sasha has acted include:

-R (Z) v South West London Health Authority – Judicial review of refusal of life saving cancer treatment to an EU national.
+R (Z) v South West London Health Authority – Judicial review of refusal of life saving cancer treatment to an EU national

-R (AL and CL) v LB Hackney, LB Enfield and SSHD – Judicial review against three defendants of the failure to act jointly to accommodate siblings who were children and care leavers.
+R (AL and CL) v LB Hackney, LB Enfield and SSHD – Judicial review against three defendants of the failure to act jointly to accommodate siblings who were children and care leavers

-R (M) v Croydon – Judicial review of refusal to provide leaving care services.
+R (M) v Croydon – Judicial review of refusal to provide leaving care services